Ask a doctor about a prescription for METFORMIN STADAFARMA 850 mg FILM-COATED TABLETS

 Warnings and precautions

-Stop taking metformin and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that produce lactic acidosis, as this condition can lead to coma.
+Stop taking metformin and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that lactic acidosis produces, as this disorder can lead to a coma.

 The symptoms of lactic acidosis include: